Code-Institute-Submissions/family_organiser/readme.md

 - backend Method (Git)
     1. Open your terminal in your preferred IDE.
     2. Type "git clone https://github.com/Fordalex/power-in-numbers".
+    3. A Virutal environment will need to be created, if your using linux the following command is 'python3 -m venv .venv'.
+    4. Then 'source .venv/bin/activate' to activate the environment.
+    5. The following command will install the dependencies for this project 'pip install -r requirements.txt'.
+    6. Finally again in the terminal write 'pyton app.py' to run the application.

-    3. You will need to add a file call 'env.py' file will need to be added with the following values:
+If running this project locally you will need to add a file call 'env.py', with the following values:
         - DATABASE_URL
         - SECRET_KEY
         - STRIPE_PUBLIC_KEY
         - STRIPE_SECRET_KEY
         - EMAIL_HOST_USER
+        - CRED (Used for the Google Calendar API)
         - OAUTHLIB_INSECURE_TRANSPORT
         - OAUTHLIB_RELAX_TOKEN_SCOPE
-        - CRED (Used for the Google Calendar API)
-    4. A Virutal environment will need to be created, if your using linux the following command is 'python3 -m venv .venv'.
-    5. Then 'source .venv/bin/activate' to activate the environment.
-    6. The following command will install the dependencies for this project 'pip install -r requirements.txt'.
-    7. Finally again in the terminal write 'pyton app.py' to run the application.

 ## Credits